HEY SHAUNA ART THERAPY PRIVATE SESSIONS

-- Private sessions are a combination of talk therapy and art-making (with a focus on creative process over final product).
-Exploring different materials and processes to see what they can do, and notice how they make you FEEL.
+- Sessions are a combination of talk therapy, art-making (with a focus on creative process over product), and sometimes movement.

 - No experience with art or art materials is required, and you needn’t consider yourself “artistic” or “creative” to participate and benefit.

 - This is time that’s dedicated to just you, to intentionally & collaboratively explore different materials and processes – and to notice how they make you FEEL, in your body, right now.
 To help you get a clearer sense of where you’re at, what you want, and to enlist your imagination in creating the changes that you’re looking for.

 - You might begin a session knowing exactly what you’d like to work with and/or talk about, or you might not.
 You might have an idea or issue that you’d like to explore – or maybe you don’t, and maybe it’s taken all that you have to just show up.
 Any which way – I’m here, with you – to guide & collaborate & keep & hold this space for you.